Leo3418/RealMute/README.md

 * `/realmute word` Show the banned-word list
 * `/realmute about` Show information about this plugin

 Note on muting/unmuting players: Player name is not case-sensitive.
+If you are muting/unmuting an online player, you may only need to enter several beginning characters of the player's name instead of the full name (like "Leo" instead of "Leo3418").
 Note on adding keywords: You can add an exclamation mark before the word if you want to match the whole word only.
 For example, if you add **!bo**, **boy** will not be blocked, but **bo y** will be blocked.

 ## Notice on downgrading from version 3.x